BAFBFT/Maze-navigating-robot/README.md

 </p>

 ## Addressing Point 3
-The buggy is given instructions based on the color that is read with the CommandBuggy function in dc_motor.c:
+The buggy receives instructions based on the color detected by the CommandBuggy function in dc_motor.c.
+The mode parameter distinguishes between maze-solving mode and returning home mode (1 for maze solving, 0 for returning home).
+In returning home mode, longer reverse movements associated with the Yellow and Pink colors are adjusted to forward movements:

 	// Function to command motors based on color and mode void CommandBuggy(DC_motor *mL, DC_motor *mR, char color , char mode) {